Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Motivating Example

-Before illustrating how \emph{WIRL} operates, we first present the problem formulation, which serves as an important foundation of our approach.
+We first present the problem formulation, which serves as an important foundation of our approach.
 Assume the set of \emph{unresolved elements} is denoted by $\mathcal{U} = {u_i}$ and the set of \emph{context elements} by $\mathcal{C} = {c_i}$.
 The code wiring task can be formally defined as identifying an injective mapping $\mathcal{M}: \mathcal{U} \rightarrow \mathcal{C}$, where each $u_i \in \mathcal{U}$ is mapped to a distinct $c_i \in \mathcal{C}$.
 In this work, however, we reformulate code wiring as a retrieval-augmented generation (RAG)-based infilling task.
-Specifically, each $u_i \in \mathcal{U}$ is replaced with a placeholder token ``\texttt{<Infill>}'' in the \emph{isolated code}.
+Specifically, each $u_i \in \mathcal{U}$ is replaced with a placeholder in the \emph{isolated code}.
 The objective then becomes to infill these placeholders using the retrieved context information, including the variable names themselves, which is motivated by the observation that literal similarity often provides valuable contextual cues.
-This reformulation is grounded in the insight that code completion is more naturally aligned with the capabilities of large language models (LLMs) than explicit code adaptation.
-This design choice is further supported by recent empirical findings by Zhang et al.~\cite{zhang2024instructinteractexploringeliciting}, which highlight the superior performance of LLMs in code completion tasks relative to direct adaptation scenarios.
+This reformulation is grounded in the insight that code completion is more naturally aligned with the capabilities of LLMs than explicit code adaptation.
+This design choice is further supported by recent findings by Zhang et al.~\cite{zhang2024instructinteractexploringeliciting}, which highlight the superior performance of LLMs in code completion tasks relative to direct adaptation scenarios.

 In this example, \emph{WIRL} first identifies the unresolved variable \emph{``list''}, and then proceeds to iteratively collect relevant contextual information such as available variables in the current scope, semantic hints indicating that \emph{``list''} should refer to a collection object, and method names suggesting that \emph{``Tags''} is the intended target.
 Then it assesses the suitability of candidate variables by invoking a set of external tools tailored for context analysis.
 Once the context is deemed sufficient, \emph{WIRL} conduct infilling and \emph{``mTags''} is filled as the appropriate variable here.
 Eventually, \emph{WIRL} automatically applies the modification within the IDE for developers.